Aller au contenu principal

 How to handle EADDRINUSE errors

-One of the most common errors raised when listening is EADDRINUSE.
+One of the most common errors raised when starting a HTTP server is EADDRINUSE.
 This happens when another server is already listening on the requested port/path/handle:

 node:events:489